CLR Procedures in SQL Server with Cache

 Add a CLR stored procedure in your application and implement your application logic.
 For further details, refer to the Microsoft documentation on CLR Procedures.

-Following is a sample of the CLR stored procedure, which removes an item from the cache in case it is updated.
+The following is a sample of the CLR stored procedure, which removes an item from the cache in case it is updated.

 Important

-In case NCache is not installed on the machine where you are using CLR stored procedures, client.ncconf must be placed on the path C:\Windows\System32.
+In case NCache is not installed on the machine where you are using CLR stored procedures, the client.ncconf must be placed on the path C:\Windows\System32.
 Otherwise, the operations on the cache will not take place.

 public partial class StoredProcedures